 They may not understand what we do: firearms are tools.
-In the right hands, they can save life.
+In the right hands, they can save a life.
 In the wrong hands, they can needlessly end it.

-Even if your spouse and family fully support and enjoy firearms, it may be important to explain to them a couple key things.
+Even if your spouse and family fully support and enjoy firearms, it may be important to explain to them a couple of key things.

 1. Guns Are Not The Threat

 Even if you have children in the home, it’s not the gun you have to worry about — it’s who has custody of that gun.
 Explaining CCW to your spouse or family member requires them to understand that a gun, by itself, is just an object.
 When that object is in the wrong set of hands, it can cause harm.
-When it’s in the right set of hands, it can save life.
+When it’s in the right set of hands, it can save a life.

 That’s why you carry a gun.
 You have custody of it.
 When you take your family out, you don’t have to worry about a bad guy getting his hands on it.
 But, if a bad guy wants to hurt you or your family, you’re prepared.